 Praised by Opera News as possessing a "smoky-dark baritone" and "remarkable confidence and color," American baritone Samuel Schultz maintains a diverse career of operatic and concert performances.
-Growing up the 4th of five boys in Elk Mound, Wisconsin—population: 750—Samuel is not the everyday opera singer.
+Growing up the 4th of five boys in rural Wisconsin, Samuel is not the everyday opera singer.
 He may dabble with the piano & whip up mousse expertly, but he retains that certain laid-back, amiable Midwestern quality.
-After all, he first tried out the piano as a kid in Elk Mound.
+After all, he first explored the piano as a kid in a small town.

 Mr. Schultz has appeared with Houston Grand Opera as Dr. Falke in Die Fledermaus, Mr. Lindquist in A Little Night Music, Morales in Carmen, The Business Man in The Little Prince, Counsel for the Plaintiff in Trial By Jury, and Perückenmacher in Ariadne auf Naxos.
 He performed the world premiere of UnShakeable with Santa Fe Opera to commemorate Shakespeare 400.
 He made his Houston Symphony Orchestra debut singing Ramiro in Ravel’s L’Heure Espagnole and the orchestrated Don Quichotte.
-He returned to sing in a concert version of Wozzeck, a concert whose recording on Naxos Records recently won a GRAMMY Award for Best Opera Recording.
+He returned to sing Second Apprentice in a concert version of Wozzeck, a concert whose recording on Naxos Records recently won a GRAMMY Award for Best Opera Recording.
 In addition, he sang the role of Dandini in Rossini’s La Cenerentola for Baltimore Concert Opera and Junius in The Rape of Lucretia in performances at the Aspen Music Festival conducted by Jane Glover CBE.
 Mr. Schultz sang Berio's rarely-performed Coro, conducted by Sir Simon Rattle at the Lucerne Festival (Switzerland).